lichen-lab/MDeep/README.md

-## Microbiome based deep learning method forpredicting continuous and binary outcome
+## Microbiome based deep learning method for predicting continuous and binary outcome
-We develop a deep learning prediction method "Phylogeny-regularized convolutional Neural Network,"(pCNN) for microbiome-based prediction.
-The advantage of pCNN is that it uses the convolutional kernel to capture the signals of microbiome species with close evolutionary relationship in a local receptive field.
-Moreover, pCNN uses different convolutional layer to capture different taxonomic rank (e.g. species, genus, family, etc).
+We develop a deep learning prediction method "Microbimoe Based Deep Learning Method,"(MDeep) for microbiome-based prediction.
+The advantage of MDeep is that it uses the convolutional kernel to capture the signals of microbiome species with close evolutionary relationship in a local receptive field.
+Moreover, MDeep uses different convolutional layer to capture different taxonomic rank (e.g. species, genus, family, etc).
 Together, the convolutional layers with its built-in convolutional kernels capture microbiome signals at different taxonomic levels while encouraging local smoothing induced by the phylogenetic tree.

 <center>

 <div align=center><img width="600" height="400" src="https://raw.githubusercontent.com/alfredyewang/pCNN/master/docs/Architecture.jpg"/></div>
 </center>

-For details of pCNN, users can refer to our paper "**A Phylogeny-regularized Convolutional NeuralNetwork for Microbiome-based Predictionsn**".

 ## Requirements and Installation

-pCNN is implemented by TensorFlow.
+MDeep is implemented by TensorFlow.
 Both CPU and GPU mode are supported.
 Please check the guide on official website for detail instruction of installing TensorFlow-GPU.

 - Python 3.6
 - TensorFlow == 1.12.0